Hunting for Hemocytes Laboratory

 Hemocyte

-Click the button the highlight the hemocyte at 40x magnification.
+Click the button to highlight the hemocyte at 40x magnification.

 Highlight Hemocyte